sarasoh1/knoetic/README.md

 ```bash
 pnpm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Update environment variables and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Stack used
 For this project, I used a whole bunch of tools: